-The Executive Committee consists of the President, Vice-President, and one other member of the Board.
+- ➤ The Executive Committee consists of the President, Vice-President, and one other member of the Board.
 The committee acts in the capacity of, and on behalf of the Board of Directors between regular and special board meetings on all Board matters except those which the Board may not, in compliance with legislative requirements, delegate.
-For 2019 the committee members were Trent Herner (chair), Patti Turk and Mitchell Joyce.

-- The Audit and Risk Committee is comprised of four members from the Board of Directors.
+For 2020 the committee members were Patti Turk (chair), Cory Turk and Mitchell Joyce. - ➤ The Audit and Risk Committee is comprised of four members from the Board of Directors.
 Their purpose is to ensure an independent review of the Credit Union's financial operations, adequacy of internal controls and adherence to the Credit Union Act, The Credit Union Regulations and The Standards of Sound Business Practice.
-The system of internal controls is supported by contracting SaskCentral Market Solutions to perform an internal audit function which provides the Audit and Risk Committee with an independent and objective assurance on the effectiveness of the management and control of risk in the Credit Union.
-For 2019 the committee members remained Patti Turk (chair), Doug Schan, Cory Turk and Scott Dipple. - The Credit Committee is comprised of three members from the Board of Directors.
-Their purpose was to provide a review of credit requests above management limits.
-The committee members were Corey Kingwell (chair), Trent Herner and Jordan Swan.
-Due to recommendations from CUDG, in June of 2019 this committee was disbanded as related to the board of directors.
-It has been replaced by a committee of lenders and management who assess credit requests within assigned lending limits.
-This change provides a more clear distinction between independence and oversight by the board of directors and accountability for the operations of the Credit Union by management and aligns DDCU operations with others in the province. - The Policy and Conduct Review Committee is comprised of three members from the Board of Directors.
+To minimize the risk from deficiencies in internal controls or failed internal processes, we utilize an annual independent audit of our internal control processes through a contract with SaskCentral National Consulting, in addition to our annual external audit and regular Credit Union Deposit Guarantee Corporation examinations.
+Any deficiencies identified in any audit are presented to this committee for consideration and direction toward remediation.
+For 2020 the committee members were Scott Dipple (chair), Doug Schan, Cory Turk and Wendy Smith.

+- ➤ The Policy and Conduct Review Committee is comprised of three members from the Board of Directors.
 Their purpose is to ensure that all related party transactions with the Credit Union are fair, compliant, and appropriate and that best judgment is exercised in all matters with related parties.
 They must also review and amend Credit Union policies.
 Reviews and amendments are brought to the Board of Directors for approval.
-For 2019 the committee members were Jordan Halter (chair), Martin McGrath and Mitchell Joyce. - Shortt Insurance Brokers Committee is comprised of three members from the Board of Directors and the General Manager.
+For 2020 the committee members were Jordan Halter (chair), Martin McGrath, Mitchell Joyce and Jordan Swan. - ➤ Shortt Insurance Brokers Committee is comprised of three members from the Board of Directors and the General Manager.
 The purpose is to oversee the management and direction of Shortt Insurance Brokers Ltd, review financials, budget and report to the Board of Directors.
 Any major decisions are handled at the board level.
 The committee operates in the same manner as the DDCU Board of Directors and is not involved in the day to day operations of the agency.
 The manager of the insurance agency is hired with the responsibility to oversee the day to day operations and hiring of employees.
-For 2019 the committee members were Trent Herner, Patti Turk, Scott Dipple and Trent Nienaber. - The Nominating Committee is formed each year to ensure that a suitable number of candidates are available to fill all positions for the Board of Directors and to verify that all nominated candidates are eligible to become a member of the Board of Directors.
+For 2020 the committee members were Patti Turk, Cory Turk, Corey Kingwell and Trent Nienaber. - ➤ The Nominating Committee is formed each year to ensure that a suitable number of candidates are available to fill all positions for the Board of Directors and to verify that all nominated candidates are eligible to become a member of the Board of Directors.
 The Nominating Committee members rotate to the directors that were elected in the preceding year.
 Any member is entitled to nominate a candidate of their choice to run for the position of Director during the nomination period as advertised to the public.